Sørlandet Hospital Flekkefjord

-Sørlandet Hospital Flekkefjord is a local hospital in Flekkefjord in the far West of Agder County in Norway.
-It is one of the three main hospitals in southern Norway.
+Sørlandet Hospital Flekkefjord is a hospital located in the town of Flekkefjord which is located in Flekkefjord Municipality in the western part of Agder county, Norway.
+It is one of the three main hospitals covering southern Norway.

-Today' the hospital is embodied as a department within the Hospital of Southern Norway (Hospital Trust).
+The hospital is one branch within the Hospital of Southern Norway which is owned by the Southern and Eastern Norway Regional Health Authority.

-The hospital has its own natal department, and a department for emergency surgical and medical procedure.
+The hospital has its own natal department, and a department for emergency surgical and medical procedures.
+The hospital has its own ambulance station.
 There is also a psychiatric department for day time treatment at the Regional Psychiatric Centre (DPS) Lister, and separate department for child- and adolescent psychiatry.
-(BUP).

-The hospital has its own ambulance station.